 - Hotel Sher Ling/Shivalik (Mobile: +975-17110847/77110847)

 - Damchen Resorts (Mobile: +975-2584367/2584368)

 - Hotel Y.T.
 (Mobile: +975 -2376014)

-Hotel Update for getting Bhutan Permit: You also need to show a confirmation of your hotel booking for initial days of stay in Bhutan.
+Hotel Update for getting Bhutan Permit: For Indian/ Bangladeh/ Maldives tourist, while applying for Entry Permit – you also need to show a confirmation of your hotel booking for initial days of stay in Bhutan.
 You have to carry the print out of email confirmation.
 Also, you need to present your itinerary for your stay in Bhutan.
 You may refer our blog here for more details about getting Bhutan Permit.

 We hope that this information helps you plan your Bhutan trip.
-Do leave a comment if you get have any additional information for fellow backpackers.
+Do drop a comment if you need more information or have any additional information for fellow backpackers.